NetSparkleUpdater/NetSparkle/README.md

 5. When it's done downloading, call `_sparkle.InstallUpdate(update, _downloadPath);`

 The "Handle Events Yourself" sample will be very helpful to you: https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Samples.HandleEventsYourself

+### Can I use an app cast format other than XML or JSON?

+Yes.
+Implement `IAppCastGenerator` and set the `SparkleUpdater.AppCastGenerator` property to an instance of your class.
+You'll have to make the actual app cast file yourself, though, since the app cast generator is only currently compatible with XML and JSON.

 ### Does this work with Avalonia version XYZ?